Swellies Surf Guide Part 2- The Flood

 I like… it for a summer’s night social.

 NOTE: Be aware that at LW this channel is the only viable option for craft to transit the Swellies.
 Sat in the trough of the wave you are barely visible from downstream and fast craft do transit through.
-Keep an eye out, and if you are still there at dusk or dark you should be showing a light.
+Keep an eye out, and if you are still there at dusk or dark you should be showing an obvious light.

 11. Platters Cushion

-Description: An almost completely flat cushion, hovering immediately above the small drop onto the platters.
+Description: An almost completely flat cushion, hovering immediately above the drop onto the platters.
 Each side of the cushion drops away and feeds quickly outwards.
 However it is surfable if you position centrally and accurately.
-This requires precision paddling and good awareness to hold position – a useful training exercise.
+This requires precision paddling and good awareness to hold position – it makes a useful training exercise.
 Don’t drop over onto the platters early on though, you may scratch something.

 Height: <1ft